What Does an ISO Rating Mean (for Car Insurance)?

-The ISO is best-known for two metrics, including a Public Protection Classification (PPC) rating used to calculate home insurance premiums and an ISO rating that tracks the value of your vehicle and its repair costs.
+The ISO is best known for two metrics, including a Public Protection Classification (PPC) rating used to calculate home insurance premiums and an ISO rating that tracks the value of your vehicle and its repair costs.

 ISO Ratings for Auto Insurance

 The ISO assigns rating symbols to vehicles based on make and model.
-The ISO analyzes each vehicle based on its safety ratings, repair costs, real life losses, and other metrics.
+The ISO analyzes each vehicle based on its safety ratings, repair costs, real-life losses, and other metrics.

 Based on this information, the ISO assigns each vehicle a Vehicle Series Rating (VSR).
-The purpose of the Vehicle Series Rating is to match premium for each particular type of car to losses for that type of car.
+The purpose of the Vehicle Series Rating is to match premiums for each particular type of car to losses for that type of car.